ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

 +-- {: .num_prop #StableEquivalencesBetweenOmegaSpectraAreStrictWeakEquivalences}
 ###### Proposition

-The weak equivalences in the strict model structure (def. \ref{StrictModelStructureOnDiagramSpectra}) and the stable equivalences of def. \ref{StableEquivalencesForDiagramSpectra} are related as follows:
+The weak equivalences in the strict model structure (prop. \ref{StrictModelStructureOnDiagramSpectra}) and the stable equivalences of def. \ref{StableEquivalencesForDiagramSpectra} are related as follows:

 1. Every weak equivalence with respect to the strict model structure is a stable equivalence.